d2l-ai/d2l-en/chapter_introduction/index.md

 which groups of contiguous words refer to named entities, like *people*, *places*, or *organizations*.
-In the cartoonishly simple example below, we might just want to indicate, for every word in a sentence, whether it is part of a named entity (tagged as "Ent").
+In the cartoonishly simple example below, we might just want to indicate whether or not any word in the sentence is part of a named entity (tagged as "Ent").

 ```text
 Tom has dinner in Washington with Sally